kcrary/istari/docs/typechecking.md

    a.
 Infer the natural type for `M`, say `B`.

    b.
-If `M`'s natural type cannot be inferred because a prefix of
+If `M`'s natural type cannot be inferred because a prefix of `M`
-      its type is an evar, defer.
+      has an evar type, suspend this goal, but process any subgoals that came from inferring that prefix's type.

    c.
 If `B` is not of the form `U i`, attempt to unify `A` and `B`.
       (Special case of d, but avoids extra subgoals.)